collective/collective.developermanual/source/index.rst

 Old reference manuals
 -----------------------

+.. role:: itwillhurt
+   :class: itwillhurt

+:itwillhurt:`☠` Beyond this point lie the ancient dragons :itwillhurt:`☠`

 .. warning ::

-    Beyond this point lie the ancient dragons.
     The following sections of developer documentation are no longer under active maintance.
-    They are included as the reference for older technologies (Plone 2.x, Plone 3,x) for which currently exist modern alternatives.
+    They are included as the reference for older technologies (Plone 2.x, Plone 3.x).
+    Some of the practices described in these documents may still work, but are not recommended to be used in your active Plone development.

 .. toctree::
    :maxdepth: 1